WillLang123/website/README.md

 ## William O. Lang portfolio website. ##

-This project runs the portfolio website for Samuel D. Bailey.
+This project runs the portfolio website for William O. Lang.
 The URL is [willlang123.github.io](https://willlang123.github.io).